ArchieTUX/Text-Reader/README.md

 ---

 ## License:
-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [Apache License](LICENSE).

 ---